sakamoto051/generative-ai/conductor/tracks/item_mgmt_20251223/plan.md

 ## Phase 3: Authorization and Consistency
 - [x] Task: Write Integration Tests to verify RBAC across all new item endpoints 94cfe20
-- [ ] Task: Ensure consistent JSON response format for all CRUD operations
+- [x] Task: Ensure consistent JSON response format for all CRUD operations 2bc3a33
 - [ ] Task: Conductor - User Manual Verification 'Authorization and Consistency' (Protocol in workflow.md)